jasrab/Projects/README.md

 #
 ### Engine Cooling System

-Project Description: Arduino sketch for a model electric radiator fan.
+Project Description: Model electric radiator fan using.
 Its objective is to cool the main engine of a system, preventing it from overheating during operation.
+The Arduino sketch consists of two main sections:

 Project Description: Arduino Sketch, Schematic